Diversity & Outreach Opportunities for Neurology Faculty & Trainees

 Each program has a different start date and other parameters.
 Read more on the SEP website to find a program that works for you.

 Our colleagues in the Department of Neurological Surgery have established a partnership with SF Oasis for Girls that began in 2017.
-Marisa McFarlane coordinates activities for three cohorts per year at UCSF.
+Yesenia Velasquez coordinates activities for three cohorts per year at UCSF.

 UCSF Diversity Hub